-OWF is a great opportunity for service members on medical hold to build their resumes, explore employment interests, develop job skills, and gain valuable federal government work experience that will help them prepare for their adjustment to the workplace.
+OWF is a great opportunity for service members on medical hold to build their resumes, explore employment interests, develop job skills, and gain valuable federal government work experience to help them prepare for their adjustment to the workplace.

 Participants must be American citizens who are on active duty in the military (including the National Guard and Reserves).
 They must also fulfill the security clearance requirements set by the office where they intend to work.

 Once you are selected to become a Warfighter, your manager will start processing your appointment.
-You will be asked to complete pre-employment documents which include the Department's security background investigation.
+You will be asked to complete pre-employment documents, including the Department's security background investigation.
 The duration of the security clearance process depends on your particular background.
 Please note, if you have significant foreign travel, and/or foreign relatives or contacts, the security clearance process can be more involved.

-You will be assigned a mentor to assist you with in-processing logistics and throughout your assignment.
-Your mentor is available to orient you to your specific office and the department, provide guidance on how to perform your specific work duties and answer questions you may have.
+You will be assigned a mentor to assist you with in-processing logistics throughout your assignment.
+Your mentor is available to orient you to your specific office and the department, provide guidance on how to perform your specific work duties, and answer questions you may have.